 The standard advice is to shoot for about six months of living expenses.
 I think that’s fair, especially if you have two incomes in the home and your jobs are fairly stable.
-Know your risk though and make sure your emergency fund is big enough based on you.
+Know your risk, though, and make sure your emergency fund is big enough based on your personal situation.

 If you’re looking for a place to open up an emergency fund, look no further than an online savings account.

 Debt stinks.
-It causes stress and wastes money due to the high interest payments.
+It causes stress and wastes money due to the high-interest payments.
 Get rid of it.
-Make a solid plan to get out of debt (i.e. debt snowball) and get it paid off as quick as possible.
+Make a solid plan to get out of debt (i.e. debt snowball) and get it paid off as quickly as possible.
 A big tax refund could really wipe out a bunch of debt.

 An emergency fund is a good starting point, but surely you have other short-term savings needs.
 Can you think of any reasons you’ll need a large chunk of cash in the near future?
 Here are a few ideas to get you started:

 - new or used car

 - downpayment on a home

 - improvements to your home